lhw/aiocloudweather/README.md

-# aioEcoWitt
+# aiocloudweather

-Simple python library for the EcoWitt Protocol
+Simple python library for parsing Wundergrund and Weathercloud update requests

-Inspired by pyecowit & ecowitt2mqtt
+Based on aioecowitt